FrankDocu/Lichess-Development-Onboarding/translation_context.md

 This puzzle is correct and interesting=The title text (what you see when you hover the mouse over) of the upwards-pointing triangle, which is a positive vote for a puzzle.
 Appears in the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.

 This puzzle is wrong or boring=The title text (what you see when you hover the mouse over) of the downwards-pointing triangle, which is a negative vote for a puzzle.
 Appears in the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.

+Computers and computer-assisted players are not allowed to play.
+Please do not get assistance from chess engines, databases, or from other players while playing.=The text users read when creating an account.
+Appears in the signup form (http://lichess.org/signup).